emmanuel1-byte/emmanuel1-byte/README.md

 Hello there! 👋 I'm Hilary Emmanuel, a passionate backend developer with a strong interest in creating robust and scalable solutions.
 While I may not have specific years of experience to boast about, I am enthusiastic about technology and committed to continuous learning and improvement.

-# My Skills
+# 🚀 My Skills
-- Programming Languages: I'm proficient in languages such as Python, Java, and JavaScript, and always excited to explore more.
+- Programming Languages: I'm proficient in languages such as  and JavaScript, typescript and always excited to explore more.

 - Database Management: I have experience working with databases like MySQL, PostgreSQL, and NoSQL databases, which are essential for building backend systems.